By Andy Burrows

 So, do consider listening to my interview, and subscribing to the Strength in the Numbers podcast.
 I listen to it in the car on the way home from work sometimes.
 It’s only about 30 mins long.
 I’m sure you’ll get a lot out of it.

-And if you want to learn more about how Finance can drive business performance, which I talk about in the interview, why not sign up for my mini course, How Finance Can Drive Business Performance?
+And if you want to learn more about how Finance can drive business performance, which I talk about in the interview, why not have a look at my FREE white paper, How Finance Can Drive Business Performance?